-Labour hire providers have six months (until 30 October) to obtain or apply for a licence, or else face penalties.
+Labour hire providers now have just three months remaining in which to obtain or apply for a licence.
+From 30 October unlicensed provide

-To obtain a licence, contractors will be required to pass a “fit and proper person test” and show compliance with workplace laws, labour hire laws, and minimum accommodation standards.
+To obtain a licence, labour hire providers will be required to pass a “fit and proper person test” and show compliance with workplace laws, labour hire laws, and minimum accommodation standards.
 They will also need to report annually on their activities.

 The Labour Hire Authority is continuing to run information sessions regarding the scheme and its operation.
 Check the Events section of their website for a session near you.